 If our District has recently adopted HQIR for ELA and is now implementing that curriculum, can we still apply for this and use KYCL25 to purchase the supplemental or digital components of the ELA curriculum we just adopted?
 OR would we be required to purchase a new HQIR as part of this grant?
 As a Level 1 grant activity, funds can be used to purchase components of the HQIR not already purchased and any CBPL to support effective implementation.
 If all Level 1 grant activities have been completed, funds can be used to purchase supplemental materials.

 Can an HQIR for handwriting be purchased as a portion of the writing curriculum since handwriting is part of the Kentucky Academic Standards for ELA?
 The KyCL25 grant focuses on reading and writing.
 If the handwriting resource is part of the primary reading curriculum it can be purchased as part of Level 1.
-However, if the handwriting curriculum is not part of the primary reading curriculum it could be purchased as a Level 2 activity for preschool to second grade only.
+However, if the handwriting curriculum is not part of the primary reading curriculum, it could be purchased as a Level 2 activity for preschool to second grade only.

 All of the HQIR materials are focused on ELA, yet we know literacy expands across disciplines.
 Is there room in the grant for a focus on interdisciplinary literacy or is this strictly an ELA-focused grant?
 The focus of KyCL25 is strictly on purchasing ELA HQIRS and CBPL to support effective implementation.